philcarter/COMP-109-Syllabus/evaluation.md

 There is a total of 1000 points.
 Each 10 point represents one percentage of your total grade!

 ### Orientation
 Four tasks worth 0 points.
-Failure to complete task by week 2 of the semester will result in being dropped from the course.
+Failure to complete any of those four tasks by the second week of the semester will result in being dropped from the course.

 ### Assignments
 24 activities each worth between 2 and 4 points for a total of 700 points.